FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6b.md

 <div class="tasks">

-### Exercises 6.10.-6.12.
+### Exercises 6.10.-6.13.

 Let's continue working on the anecdote application using Redux that we started in exercise 6.3.

 #### 6.10 Better anecdotes, step8

 Install Redux Toolkit for the project.
 Move the Redux store creation into the file <i>store.js</i> and use Redux Toolkit's <em>configureStore</em> to create the store.

+Change the definition of the <i>filter reducer and action creators</i> to use the Redux Toolkit's <em>createSlice</em> function.

 Also, start using Redux DevTools to debug the application's state easier.

 #### 6.11 Better anecdotes, step9

+Change also the definition of the <i>anecdote reducer and action creators</i> to use the Redux Toolkit's <em>createSlice</em> function.

+#### 6.12 Better anecdotes, step10

 The application has a ready-made body for the <i>Notification</i> component: